 We all know that in the international trade of goods and services transactions takes place between the people belonging to different continents, languages, culture, and laws.
-Since, the language used for communication of terms and conditions of LC may suggest different meaning in different parts of the world, people across the world realized the need of uniform rules with standardized words offering the same meaning everywhere for LC transactions.
+Since the language used for communication of terms and conditions of LC may suggest different meaning in different parts of the world, people across the world realised the need of uniform rules with standardised words offering the same meaning everywhere for LC transactions.
 As a result, international chamber of Commerce (ICC) was created in Paris, France in 1919 and its International Court of Arbitration was formed in 1923 to deal with the difficulties in international trade.

 Uniform Customs and Practice (UCP) for Documentary Credits is a publication of International Chamber of Commerce (ICC) which is a voluntary code applied by the banks all over the world.
 Though the drawn-up rules of UCP do not have the binding of law, they have gained almost universal acceptance and are incorporated as a reference in all documentary credits.